Kiddush levana: Development

 A woodcut in the Prague Haggadah (1526) shows a new moon ritual.
 (Note: See Sperber, Daniel (1990).
 "Bedikat hatzel le-or hayareiach beleil Hoshana rabbah".
 Minhagei Yisrael (in Hebrew).
 Vol. 6.
 Mosad Harav Kook. pp. 179–180 n.
-24, accessed on Otzar Hachochma (by subscription) on January 22, 2025.
+24. Retrieved January 22, 2025 - via Otzar.
 Compare discussion of a similar image (1589) in MS Nuremberg Oct.
 Hs.
 7058 at Feuchtwanger-Sarig, Naomi (2021).
-Thy Father's Instruction, p.
+Thy Father's Instruction. p.
 207.)

 The Talmud includes many blessings for the occasion of observing natural phenomena, but only the blessing over the moon has expanded into an elaborate service.
 Kiddush levana is generally understood to have resulted from the special importance provided to the moon by the rituals associated with declaring a new calendar month, which date back at least to the Second Temple period.
 Some scholars say that Kiddush levana evolved under their influence, while others say it was intended to replace these rituals, abandoned after the Hebrew calendar was fixed in the 4th century.

 A few argue that it was originally a device for secret communication during the Bar Kokhba revolt, but this is unlikely given its late date.
 According to Julius Eisenstein, Kiddush levana was instituted by the rabbis to comfort their flock in a time of oppression, as a protection against any harm that might come to them in that month.
-According to Leon Mandelstamm, it was intended as a substitute for regular observances in times of oppression, and maintained especially for marranos.
+According to Leon Mandelshtam, it was intended as a substitute for regular observances in times of oppression, and maintained especially for marranos.
 Others say that it was instituted to protest Zoroastrian moon-worship or the Karaite calendar.
 Avram Arian calls it "primarily a redemptive rite", and Israel Zolli sees it as mostly penitential.

 However, many other scholars ascribe Kiddush levana a pagan origin.
 According to Jacob Reifmann, it was originally a magical practice to protect Jews from eclipses; Israel Drazin explains it as resulting from "ancient superstitious fear that the new moon might not return to its original fullness due to satanic interference".
 Others say it was borrowed from Zoroastrianism.
 Arthur A. Feldman traces it to worship of Astarte, George Margoulioth and David Sidersky, to Sin, Abraham Danon, to Ishtar, and Gerda Barag, to "the cult of the Mother-Goddess", while M. H. Segal, Theodor Reik, and Gnana Robinson argue that it was originally a form of moon-worship.
 Siegfried Passarge thought it had evolved from a fertility rite.
-Yosef Goell called it "one of the last vestiges of ancient Jewish paganism".